jedesah/rapture-io/README.md

         scalac -d bin src/*.scala
         jar cf io.jar -C bin rapture

-To use Rapture I/O in your own projects, just include io.jar on your classpath, import rapture.io._.
+To use Rapture I/O in your own projects, just include io.jar on your classpath and import rapture.io._.

 For most functionality, you will also need to specify a strategy for handling exceptions.
 Import one of the following return type strategies: